thithuyvyle/thithuyvyle/README.md

 Hi I'm Thi Thuy Vy ! 👋

 Welcome to my profile!
 I'm in a career transition, currently learning how to code.
-Thanks for visiting and I'd love to connect!
+Thanks for visiting and I'd love to connect 💬!

-- 🌱 I have learned HTML / CSS / JavaScript
+- 🌱 Have learned: HTML / CSS / JavaScript
-- 🔭 I’m currently working on Angular
+- 🔭 In progress: Angular

 <!--
 Here are some ideas to get you started: